Privacy and Confidentiality Statement

 Making a complaint

-You may also use the above contact details if you have a complaint about how your personal information has been stored or used.
+You may also use the above contact details if you have a complaint about how your personal information has been stored or used or fill in our Feedback Form.